A bus plummeted 50 feet from an elevated road in Venice, killing 21 people in a fiery crash

 VENICE (AP) — A bus carrying dozens of people plummeted 15 meters (50 feet) from an elevated road in Venice, causing a fiery crash that killed 21 people and injured at least 15, mostly foreign tourists returning to a nearby campsite.

-Those who died in the Tuesday night crash included at least four Ukrainians and a German citizen, according to Venice prefecture.
+Those who died in the Tuesday night crash included at least five Ukrainians, one German citizen and the man who was driving the bus, according to the Venice prefecture.

 Firefighters worked until dawn Wednesday to clear the wreckage.
 Later in the morning, traffic was slowly passing the spot where the bus burst through a guardrail and a rusted fence.